 Choosing the Perfect Winter Coat

-In fact, if you’re hiking or exercising outdoors, chances are high you are going to sweat.
+In fact, if you’re hiking or exercising outdoors, chances are high that you are going to sweat.
 Indeed, sweat is the perfect way to cool the body down, but in extremely cold temperatures, this can do more harm than good.

 Lightweight and Flexible